Atome-FE/llama-node/packages/docs/docs/start.md

 # Get Started

-Large Language Model LLaMA on node.js.
+Large Language Model on node.js.

 This project is in an early stage, the API for nodejs may change in the future, use it with caution.